Abdullah-Mian/FaceSync/README.md

 1. **Dataset Download**: Automated download of face recognition datasets
 2. **Preprocessing**: Extracting and preparing face images for training
 3. **Model Training**: Fine-tuning a deep neural network on your dataset
+4. **Training Extension**: Continuing training of existing models for better performance
-4. **Face Recognition**: Real-time face verification and authentication
+5. **Face Recognition**: Real-time face verification and authentication

 ## 🔍 Requirements